Student launches wellbeing reading project

 Hayley said: “I am very proud to be leading this Reading for Wellbeing project, which the team and I have been planning for some time now.

-“My previous work has focused on cognitive aging, reading, and eye movement behaviour, so it’s great to have the opportunity to put this into practice in a useful way that people will also enjoy.
+“My previous work has focused on cognitive ageing, reading, and eye movement behaviour, so it’s great to have the opportunity to put this into practice in a useful way that people will also enjoy.

 “Although Reading for Wellbeing is on the cusp of starting, we hope that the findings and feedback will be used to secure larger grant funding to run the project on a permanent basis.”